Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Read This Before You Commit to a Microsoft ERP

-Microsoft Dynamics 365 Business Central can be attractive because of the low cost for the software itself — but this doesn’t mean the implementation will be inexpensive.
-We have seen many cases where clients spend four times as much on a Business Central implementation as they did on the software.
-Be sure to look at the full gamut of what complexities the project entails and discuss them carefully with your implementation partner.
+Microsoft Dynamics 365 Business Central can be attractive because of the software’s low cost — unfortunately, the implementation never follows the same cost path.
+We have seen many cases where clients spend four times as much on a Business Central implementation as on the software.
+Be sure to review the full complexities of the project and discuss them carefully with your implementation partner before taking any steps forward.

-It is extremely important to understand that an ERP is not just another software product like Office 365 or Windows.
+An understanding that your ERP is not just another software product like Office 365 or Windows is vital.
 ERP implementations are intricate operations that require months or even years to complete, a far cry from a plug-and-play, one-click installation.

 Pay Attention to Your Contract Terms

-The lower initial cost of Microsoft Business Central comes with an additional caution: keep in mind that prices can change, and the cost may increase when you renew your contract.
-So make sure to find the actual cost of ownership of any ERP you are considering selecting.
-Read the contract carefully and make certain that you are protecting yourself with rate caps and an appropriate term length — and do not be afraid to ask sales representatives tough questions about contract terms and conditions.
+The lower initial cost of Microsoft Business Central comes with an additional caution: prices can change and may increase when you renew your contract.
+Be sure to calculate the actual cost of ownership of any ERP you are considering selecting.
+Read the contract carefully and ensure you protect yourself with rate caps and an appropriate term length.
+Additionally, do not be afraid to ask sales representatives tough questions about contract terms and conditions.

 Get Your Guide to ERP Implementation Success